 The most important milestone in a student’s life at St. Edward’s is not the graduate procession out the red doors of Main Building, but the day that freshmen enter through those doors as part of their induction into our academic community.
 On that day, the horizons of opportunity, self-fulfillment and professional accomplishment open wider than any student thinks possible.

 Our students arrive at a liberal arts university in one of the most creative and economically resilient cities in the nation.
 The university is deeply rooted in the Austin community, but we have a global mindset.
-This perspective is manifested in partnerships with 24 universities around the world, where our students study and develop an international worldview.
+This perspective is manifested in partnerships with universities in 19 countries around the world, where our students study and develop an international worldview.

 Students learn in small classes that encourage intellectual discussion.
 They engage in off-campus projects and internships as part of a St. Edward’s education that emphasizes real-world experiences and takes advantage of Austin’s resources.

 “The university’s Holy Cross mission, which has guided us throughout our history, compels us never to educate the mind at the expense of the heart.”

 All students at St. Edward’s explore transformational pathways to knowledge, understanding and self-discovery.
 Our holistic approach integrates classroom and co-curricular learning, opening doors to a diversity of experiences that challenge students with different, even contrary viewpoints.
 In turn, students are roused from passive, comfortable thinking and expand their perspectives through exposure to new ideas.
 These learning experiences train, inform and sharpen the mind, preparing it for a lifetime of identifying, exploring and analyzing problems yet to be encountered and solved.